 The ability to exercise control over an assortment of networked smart devices is the fundamental value proposition of the IoT.
 When IoT devices are unable to communicate with each other, we’re left with just…things.
 And while it’s in every IoT stakeholder’s interest to ensure device interconnectivity — to endow each smart device with sufficient “charisma,” so to speak — doing so is easier said than done.

 In short, this interconnectivity challenge stems from the tripartite structure of IoT devices.
 Every device is comprised of three distinct layers: a hardware layer built around a radio designed to a technical standard like IEEE 802.15.4, a network layer that enables devices to form mesh networks and communicate with each other, and an application layer that allows end users to orchestrate such communication.
-(They say a picture is worth a thousand words, so it might be worth checking out the Zigbee Alliance’s great graphic representation of an IoT device’s stack here.)

 To (over)extend our metaphor, the hardware layer amounts to the fact of being human, the network layer amounts to the ability to hear and speak, and the application layer amounts to the language one speaks.
 As such, it’s particularly important for device developers to facilitate alignment at the application layer, as even if two devices are otherwise compatible — i.e. they are the same “species” and are theoretically capable of communication — they won’t be able to communicate if they don’t speak the same language (at least not without the intervention of an intermediary).